 I get it, the morning of your wedding is full and exciting!
-Everything is a whirl, so many emotions, thoughts, and still a bunch you need to coordinate, all while making sure to stay calm, cool, and collected.
+Everything is a whirl, with so many emotions, thoughts, and still a bunch you need to coordinate.

 I recommend putting all the small details in one box in advance.
 That way as soon as I arrive and right after I give you a ‘Yay!!
 Happy Wedding Day!’
 Hug, all you need to do is hand me the box of pretty details, your shoes, and your dress.
 The last thing we want to happen is to have to track down the rings, just before you get in your dress.

 It is common for brides to forget these little details.
-Now, not every bride will have ALL of these details, but here is a checklist to make sure you remember all the details you do have.
+Now, not every bride will have ALL of these details, but here is a Free Bridal Details Printable Checklist to make sure you remember all the details you do have.
 You can grab it down below: